-The Family Education Rights and Privacy Act (FERPA) protect students' education records, including reports made to the Title IX Coordinator(s) and disciplinary complaints made to the Dean of Students Office.
+The Family Education Rights and Privacy Act (FERPA) protect students' education records and disciplinary complaints made to the Dean of Students Office.
 FERPA prohibits the University from releasing these records to persons outside the institution without the students' consent, except in response to lawful subpoena or as otherwise required by law.